lamtalaa/Loveboard/README.md

 - Instant syncing of postcards, moods, and floating heart reactions through Supabase realtime channels.
 - Memory Lane timeline for older postcards.
 - Assets (photos, doodles, audio) stored in Supabase Storage and referenced from each postcard.
+- Optional push notifications so the other person gets an OS-level alert even when the tab is closed (requires HTTPS + Supabase Edge function).

 ## Project structure
 ```